Electric Vehicle EV real cost

 Why is there an increase in EVs?

 There are external factors too.
-Petrol and diesel cars (also known as internal combustion engine vehicles, or ICE) produce CO2 emissions from their exhausts.
+Petrol and diesel cars produce CO2 emissions from their exhausts.
 Legislation has long been in place to tighten CO2 emissions, and the limits get stricter every year.
 Soon, the only way to comply with legal CO2 limits will be with hybrid, plug-in hybrid, and electric cars.

 What’s more, the UK has something called the ZEV Mandate.
-You may have read about it in the news; it means that starting from 1 January 2024, car manufacturers must sell an ever-increasing number of EVs each year or face huge fines of up to £15,000 per car.
+It means that from 1 January 2024, car manufacturers must sell an ever-increasing number of EVs each year or face huge fines of up to £15,000 per car sold.
 In 2024, the target is for 22% of new cars to be EVs, rising to 80% by 2030.
 This is going to dramatically alter the UK new car market and really put the focus on new EVs.

 Car manufacturers are already responding.
-Because they don’t want to face fines, they are putting processes in place that will reduce the number of ICE vehicles they sell.
-EVs will increasingly come to the forefront, and you will start to see them prioritised on car manufacturer websites.
-The landscape for those searching for a new car is already changing as ordering for ICE vehicles declines and EVs rise in importance.
+As manufacturers want to avoid paying fines, they are putting processes in place that will reduce the number of petrol and diesel vehicles they sell.
+EVs will increasingly come to the forefront, and you will start to see manufacturers prioritise them.

 While there has recently been debate following the shift of the 2030 deadline to end the sale of new petrol and diesel cars to 2035, in reality, little has changed.
 The ZEV Mandate means 4 in 5 new cars sold by 2030 must be EV.
 And by 2035, current law states that every new car sold in the UK must be fully electric.